Port Nelson, Manitoba: 20th-century boom and decline

 In the early 1900s, the Government of Canada felt that a major harbour on Hudson Bay was needed for shipping grain from central Canada.
 In 1912 Port Nelson was selected as the site over Churchill (at the mouth of the Churchill River) to become the terminus of the Hudson Bay Railway, the construction of which had already begun from The Pas in 1910.

 In the winter of 1912-13 the site was surveyed and construction of a wharf began in the spring, followed by buildings and other infrastructure built during the summer.
 The brand new Canadian research ship CSS Acadia was sent from Halifax to chart the harbour and approaches in the summer of 1913 and 1914.
 However the whole harbour project was fraught with problems from the start.
 Material shortages, labour disputes, storms, fires, and boating accidents led to major delays.
 Another setback was the necessity to completely redesign the harbour because the fast flowing Nelson River was building up silt on both sides of the wharf.
 Therefore, the harbour was changed to a small man-made island farther out in the river.
 The island was connected to the mainland with a seventeen-span truss bridge, built by Dominion Bridge Company of Montreal.
-The Port Nelson, a wrecked dredge, currently lies on the island.
+The Port Nelson, a wrecked dredger, currently lies on the island.